 High tea, low tea, cream tea, or tea as dinner?

-Even though each of these meals is all about the tea, it’s when the tea is served and what it is served with that differentiates one from another.
+Although each of these meals is all about the tea, it’s when the tea is served and what it is served with that differentiates them.

-Low tea is another name for afternoon tea, served around four o’clock and typically comprised of loose tea served in a teapot, scones with cream and jam, delicate sandwiches, and assorted cakes and pastries.
+Low tea is another name for afternoon tea.
+It was served around four o’clock.
+People would typically serve loose tea in a teapot, scones with cream and jam, delicate sandwiches, and assorted cakes and pastries.
 It was served on low tables near sofas and chairs.
-Today traditional afternoon tea is more of a special occasion, served at linen covered tables, the food displayed on a tiered stand.
+Today traditional afternoon tea is more of a special occasion.
+It is served on linen covered tables.
+A tiered stand displays the food being offered.

 High tea is not fancy, and is often confused with afternoon tea.
 High tea was the working man’s dinner.
 The custom originated in the Edwardian days when the upper classes had afternoon tea at 4:30 pm and dinner at 8:00 pm.
 Working class people did not have time for a leisurely round of snacks between lunch and dinner.
 They were working in the afternoon and needed a larger meal when they returned home.
 That meal was often served on a high table, so came to be known as high tea.
 It consisted of cold meats or meat pies, like Shepherd’s pie, fish (pickled salmon), vegetables (potatoes, onion cakes), cakes, and sandwiches.
 Today many residents of the Britain and Ireland still call their supper “tea.”

 Cream teas feature scones and cream and jam just as low tea does.
 However, cream teas are comprised of only the scones and cream and they are elevated to an art form.
-The scones are typically served warm because they have just been baked and the cream is clotted (not whipped).
-The Devonshire Cream Tea is famous world-wide and consists of scones, strawberry jam and the vital ingredient, Devon clotted cream, as well as cups of hot tea served in china teacups.
+The scones are typically served warm because they have just been baked.
+The cream is clotted (not whipped).
+The Devonshire Cream Tea is famous world-wide.
+It consists of scones, strawberry jam and the vital ingredient, Devon clotted cream, as well as cups of hot tea served in china teacups.
 Many of the other counties in England’s west country—Dorset, Cornwall, and Somerset—also claim the best cream teas.